 In many people, chronic hepatitis does not progress for years.
 In others, it gradually worsens.
 The outlook depends partly on which virus is the cause:

-Blood tests are done.
+Blood tests to determine how well the liver is functioning and whether it is damaged (liver function tests) are done.
 They may help establish or exclude the diagnosis, identify the cause, and determine the severity of liver damage.
+Blood tests are also done to help doctors identify which hepatitis virus is causing the infection.
+If no virus is identified, other blood tests are needed to check for other causes, such as autoimmune hepatitis.
 However, a liver biopsy (see Biopsy of the Liver) is essential to confirm the diagnosis.
 The liver biopsy also enables a doctor to determine how severe the inflammation is and whether any scarring or cirrhosis has developed.
 The biopsy may help identify the cause of hepatitis.

-If people have chronic hepatitis B, ultrasonography and blood tests to measure alpha-fetoprotein levels are done every 6 to 12 months to screen for liver cancer.
-Levels of alpha-fetoprotein—a protein normally produced by immature liver cells in fetuses—usually increase when liver cancer is present.
+If people have chronic hepatitis B, ultrasonography is done every 6 months to screen for liver cancer.
+Levels of alpha-fetoprotein—a protein normally produced by immature liver cells in fetuses—may increase when liver cancer is present and thus may also be checked to screen for liver cancer.
 People with chronic hepatitis C are screened similarly, but only if they have cirrhosis.